DeepLabCut User Guide (for single animal projects)#

 DATA AUGMENTATION: At this stage you can also decide what type of augmentation to use.
 The default loaders work well for most all tasks (as shown on www.deeplabcut.org), but there are many options, more data augmentation, intermediate supervision, etc. Please look at the pose_cfg.yaml file for a full list of parameters you might want to change before running this step.
 There are several data loaders that can be used.
 For example, you can use the default loader (introduced and described in the Nature Protocols paper), TensorPack for data augmentation (currently this is easiest on Linux only), or imgaug.
 We recommend imgaug.
 You can set this by passing:deeplabcut.create_training_dataset(config_path, augmenter_type='imgaug')

-The differences of the loaders are as follows:
+For TensorFlow Models: the differences of the loaders are as follows:

 • imgaug: a lot of augmentation possibilities, efficient code for target map creation & batch sizes >1 supported.
 You can set the parameters such as the batch_size in the pose_cfg.yaml file for the model you are training.
 This is the recommended DEFAULT!